DIDONEproject/musif/docs/source/CLI.md

 DESCRIPTION
     This tool uses `music21` to load files, so any file format supported by `music21` also works, e.g. MIDI, MusicXML, Kern, ABC files.
-It uses cache and parallel processing by default.
+It uses cache, parallel processing, and ignore errors by default.
 See the options to disable them.

+    This tool uses a default configuration that should work well in most cases.
+See [paper] for more benchmarks.
+By default, it extracts all features except the ones that require harmonic annotations.
+You can use `-y/--yaml` and `-c/--config` for more tweaks.

     Examples of usage:
         musif dataset/**/*.mid